-Section 9.1 We make sure that your health information is protected -- --
+Section 9.1 We make sure that your health information is protected The make our of that your meanin monnation to protootou

 Federal and state laws protect the privacy of your medical records and personal health information.
 We protect your personal health information as required by these laws.